oxfordcontrol/TRS.jl/README.md

 ```
 trs(···; compute_local=true) -> x1, x2, info
 ```
 Similarly to the cases above, `x1::Vector{T}` is the global solution.
-The second output `x2::Vector{T}` depends on whether the problem belongs to the hard case or not:
+Regarding the second output `x2::Vector{T}`:

 **In normal cases:** (i.e. not in the hard-case -> "almost always")
 `x2` is the local-no-global optimizer.
 If the local-no-global solution does not exist, a zero-length vector is returned.

 **In the hard case:**
 `x2` corresponds to a second global minimizer.
-If no second global optimizer exists, a zero-length vector is returned.
+If no second global optimizer were found, a zero-length vector is returned.

 The user can detect the hard case via the returned symbol in `info.status`.